Panasonic G9 versus Sony A6300

 |Sony A6000 (⇒ lft | rgt)||APS-C||24.0||6000||4000||1080/60p||24.1||13.1||1347||82|

 Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the G9 provides a higher frame rate than the A6300.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the G9 provides a higher frame rate than the A6300.
 It can shoot video footage at 4K/60p, while the Sony is limited to 4K/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the G9 offers a substantially higher resolution than the one in the A6300 (3680k vs 2300k dots).
-The table below summarizes some of the other core capabilities of the Panasonic G9 and Sony A6300 in connection with corresponding information for a sample of similar cameras.
+The adjacent table lists some of the other core features of the Panasonic G9 and Sony A6300 along with similar information for a selection of comparators.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Panasonic G9 (⇒ rgt)||3680||YES||3.0||1040||swivel||YES||8000||20.0||no||YES|